danielabar/meblog/src/markdown/slowing-down-ai-on-purpose.md

 * What changes, in what order?
 * What can be validated independently?
 * Where are the risky parts?
+* Is this work too big for a single PR?

 Only when that list feels reasonable do we proceed.